After returning from Morocco I put together a list on the top things to do in Marrakech.

 I’m sure you will like the Moroccan wonders I will soon show you.

 Things to do in Marrakech: watch snake charming

-Marrakech is located in the middle of Morocco, in the desert between the Atlas mountains and the Atlantic coast.
-You can see the location if you zoom out the map.
+Marrakech is located in the very heart of Morocco, in the vast desert between the Atlas mountains and the Atlantic coast.
+To see the location of Marrakech on the map, zoom out a little bit.

-It’s a fairly big city with a population of just over a million.
-The best time to travel are the winter months when the day temperature is mainly between 20-25 centigrade (about 28 in early November when I visited).
-Summers get too hot, it can get up to +45.
+The city is big enough with a population of just over a million.
+The best time to travel are the winter months.
+Winter day temperatures are between 20-25 centigrade (28 in early November when I was visiting).
+Summers are too hot to visit.
+It can get up to +45.

 Flight crew, take your seats, landing in five minutes

 Above we will be soon landing in Marrakech, and we can already clearly see the densely built Medina, the walled old part of the city.

 Things to do in Marrakech: first have a look at Marrakech Menara Airport

 And so we landed in the desert country.
 A golden desert with palms, that’s what Morocco is like and so is the Marrakech Menara airport.